Skip to Content

 AAIDD's principles (or core values) that guide the achievement of its goals relative to its mission are to:

-• Advance the assurance of all human rights of people with intellectual and developmental disabilities, including equality, individual dignity, choice, and respect.
-Promote genuine accommodations to expand participation in all aspects of life for people with intellectual and developmental disabilities, opportunities for choice and self-determination, and access to quality health, education, vocational, and other human services and supports.
+• Promote genuine accommodations to expand participation in all aspects of fully integrated community settings for people with intellectual and developmental disabilities, opportunities for choice and self-determination, and access to quality health, education, vocational, and other supports.

 • Establish partnerships and strategic alliances with organizations that share our values and goals.